-The MA’s scope of practice varies by state, and regulations may include very specific lists of approved and unapproved activities, while some states do not address scope of practice at all.
-The MA generally works under the license of the supervising provider.
+Because an MA’s scope of practice varies by state, regulations may include very specific lists of approved and unapproved activities.
+Conversely, some states do not address MA scope of practice at all, and the MA generally works under the license of the supervising provider.
 Consider these strategies to help your MAs stay within their designated boundaries:

-- Use specific protocols, orders, and directions so that the MA knows how to perform approved functions and all MAs in your office perform duties consistently.
+- Develop job descriptions, protocols, orders, and instructions to ensure that every MA in your office knows how to perform approved functions and all duties are carried out consistently across the practice.

 Only physicians or qualified licensed staff, such as registered nurses, nurse practitioners, or physician assistants, should provide telephone advice.
-Written protocols and standing orders must be used by the office staff and should include instructions on standard questions to ask the caller, recommended responses for minor problems, and which calls to refer immediately to a licensed provider.
+Office staff must use written protocols and standing orders that include instructions on standard questions to ask the caller, recommended responses for minor problems, and which calls to refer immediately to a licensed provider.
 For more information, see our article, “Telephone Triage and Medical Advice Protocols.”

-The MA cannot make independent medical assessments, triage, prescribe, renew prescriptions, or give any type of medical advice—even if asked.
+MAs cannot—under any circumstances—make independent medical assessments, triage, prescribe, renew prescriptions, or give any type of medical advice.
+Consider the following recommendations:

-- Caution your MA about expressing opinions to patients, even if asked during a casual conversation.
-The MA should refer the patient’s concerns to the physician.
+- Caution your MAs about expressing opinions to patients, even if asked during a casual conversation.
+MAs should refer any patient concerns to the licensed provider.

-- The MA can convey basic clinical information on behalf of the physician and follow established clinical protocols when speaking with patients when the information conveyed does not require independent medical judgment, assessment, or advice from the MA.
+- Emphasize that MAs are allowed to convey basic clinical information on behalf of the provider and follow established clinical protocols when speaking with patients—and only when the information conveyed does not require independent medical judgment, assessment, or advice from the MA.

-- Do not refer to your MA as “nurse” and caution office staff against doing so.
+- Do not refer to your MAs as “nurses” and caution office staff against doing so.
 The term nurse implies advanced education and licensure and, if used inappropriately, could result in professional board investigations and prosecution.
-All staff members should wear nametags that designate their professional titles, and MAs should be instructed to correct patients who refer to them as “nurse.”
+All staff members should wear nametags that designate their professional title, and MAs should be instructed to correct patients who refer to them as “nurse.”

-- Delineate the MA’s responsibilities in a written job description, and provide comprehensive onboarding for each new MA.
+- Delineate the MAs’ responsibilities in a written job description; provide comprehensive onboarding for each new MA.